Rehnoor/CalendarApp/README.md

 ## My Interest

 This project is of interest to me because this is an application I use personally use on a daily basis.
-The calender application I currently use does not have certain functionality that would be very helpful to me.
+The calendar application I currently use does not have certain functionality that would be very helpful to me.
 So, I will be including features that are important to myself (and presumably other students).